• Skip to primary navigation

 Upon finishing our drinks, we were greeted by Lisa whose charisma glowed as warmly as the fireplace.
 She wore an adorable dirndl befitting the hotel’s Alpine character.
 We followed her to our room through hallways adorned with traditional Tyrolean accents.
 Every attempt she made to point out the resort’s amenities along the way proved futile.
 Our attention kept wandering from one lovely decor piece to the next.

-Hotel Quelle Romantic Fire Suite
+The Romantic Fire Suite at Hotel Quelle

 The Romantic Fire Suite at Hotel Quelle ensures sweet Alpine dreams.